bpkennedy/giftable/README.md

 # Building and Deploying

 As new bower modules are installed, using the common `bower install xxx --save`, you need to inject these into your index.html file via the `<!-- usemin -->` blocks in the html.
-To do this, simply ensure that the module is in your bower.json dependencies section and then do a `grunt wireep`.
+To do this, simply ensure that the module is in your bower.json dependencies section and then do a `grunt wiredep`.

 We can use the Yo/Angularfire generator to perform a Build which will create the `dist` folder.
 You can do `grunt build` to do this.